loganhasson/pushstream-and-ruby/README.md

 `$ rm -rf ~/nginx-1.2.5 && rm ~/nginx-1.2.5.tar.gz && rm -rf ~/nginx-push-stream-module`

 And that's it!
-Now we have an nginx pushstream server set up.
+Now we have an nginx push stream server set up.
 Let's put it to some use now!

 ## Part III - Client-side only

 Before we jump into doing anything server-side with a Rails application, let's work on the JavaScript side of things.
 For this example, we'll use websockets.
-You'll need two libraries: [jQuery](http://jquery.com) and [Pushstream.js](https://github.com/wandenberg/nginx-push-stream-module/blob/master/misc/js/pushstream.js).
+You'll need two libraries: [jQuery](http://jquery.com) and [pushstream.js](https://github.com/wandenberg/nginx-push-stream-module/blob/master/misc/js/pushstream.js).

 Also, take note of your server's IP Address (you can get it by running `ifconfig`).

 ### The Project Directory

-Go ahead and create a directory and move both of the above JavaScript libararies into it.
+Go ahead and create a directory and move both of the above JavaScript libraries into it.
 Then, create an html file called `index.html` and a JavaScript file called `chat.js`.

 ### The HTML